By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If you can’t win the argument enjoy the martyrdom.
 Placating and the victim stance.

-Placating, giving in and taking on the victim role may work for a while.
-In the long run being the constant victim is a damaging part to play.
+Placating, giving in, and taking on the victim role may work for a while.
+In the long run, being the constant victim is a damaging part to play.
 Couples that adapt the winner and the loser way of communicating are less happy in their interactions.
-Playing the victim may take some of the sting out of not getting your way, but it undermines the relationship over the long haul.
+Playing the victim may take some of the stings out of not getting your way, but it undermines the relationship over the long haul.

 Build walls to keep your partner out.

-Relationships, primary sexual ones and even friendships, open you up to emotions.
+Relationships, primary sexual ones, and even friendships can open you up to emotions.
 Wall building, cutting parts of who you are off from others can feel protective at the time.
 Over time the person who puts up the walls becomes progressively more isolated.

 Put up enough walls and you end up living a lonely isolated life even in the midst of a relationship.

 Avoiding the problems any way you can, destroys relationships.

 There are innumerable ways to avoid problems.
 Some people turn to drugs and alcohol to avoid painful feelings, others bounce from relationship to relationship.
 Affairs are a common way of avoiding dealing with the core issues a couple is experiencing.

 When you use these negative coping strategies to avoid dealing with the problems you dig the hole deeper.
 Learning problem-solving skills requires practice.
 If you don’t deal with an issue now you will need to deal with it later after it has grown to humongous proportions.

 Resentments are a sorry companion.
 The feeling that it is someone else’s fault, refusing to let go of past hurts, will make you feel justified in staying stuck.
 Resentments can prevent any healing from taking place.